Blazing-Mike/Crypto-stuffs-to-explore/README.md

 # Crypto-blockchain-protocols-to-explore
-Things are getting pretty interesting, i will be exploring a few layer 2 solutions that attempts to scale bitcoin
+Things are getting pretty interesting, i will be exploring a lot of things from layer two solutions on bitcoin, some cryptographic musings and some pretty crazy shit.

+### some of them are
+- Merkel Trees
+- convenants
+- Miniscript
+- some BIPs